diaspd/podcastr/README.md

 </b>

 ## 📄 Project
-💰Project to listen to podcasts.
+💰 Project to listen to podcasts.

 ## 🔖 Layout